zfcampus/zf-apigility-doctrine/README.md

 definitions.
 Each query definition is an array and the array values vary for each query type.

 Each query type requires at a minimum a 'type' and a 'field'.
 Each query may also specify a 'where' which can be either 'and' or 'or'.
-Embedded logic such as and(x or y) is not supported.
+Embedded logic such as and(x or y) is supported through AndX and OrX query types.

 Building HTTP GET query with PHP.
 Use this to help build your queries.